eschares/OpenAlex-CitedReferences/README.md

 # OpenAlex-CitedReferences
-Use the OpenAlex API to pull and analyze cited references

 This project uses Python, Jupyter Notebooks, and the OpenAlex API to collect, clean, and examine open data on cited references.

 Research questions include: